-You should have grades E and above at GCSE and a sound interest in the area of study.
-All applicants will be interviewed, will undertake an initial assessment of English and Maths and will be encouraged to present an example of current work.
+You should have grade 1 and above at GCSE English and a sound interest in the area of study.
+All applicants will be interviewed, will undertake an initial assessment in English and Maths and will be encouraged to present an example of current work.

 If you are a mature learner, we may be able to take into consideration your previous experience in your chosen subject.

 You will learn about animals in the wild and society, while developing your literacy, IT and numeracy skills.

 Mandatory modules and units will be discussed with you at your interview.

 You will be required to compile a portfolio of evidence reflecting your achievements throughout the course and to take an online multiple choice test towards the end of the course.

 You will need writing materials, working clothes and steel toe-capped boots for practicals.
 This will be discussed at your interview.